 Every type of neurosurgical procedure is performed here at NYU Langone Medical Center.
 Craniotomies are performed for patients with tumors, vascular lesions, and functional neurological diseases such as epilepsy and movement disorders.
 NYU Langone Medical Center is an internationally recognized center of excellence for neurosurgery.
 About 90% of patients undergoing craniotomies under general anesthesia require neurophysiologic monitoring.
 For these procedures, we use intravenous anesthetics and analgesics only (TIVA).
 Neurosurgical patients often require a neurological exam at the end of a procedure.
 To meet this challenge, we monitor anesthetic depth using a Bispectral Index (BIS) monitor on most of our patients.

 The epilepsy center at NYU Langone Medical Center refers many patients for surgery.
 While many of these cases are performed under general anesthesia, some are performed as "awake craniotomies", particularly when cerebral areas associated with language are involved.

-NYU Langone Medical Center has along tradition as a center for management of patients with cerebral vascular lesions.
+NYU Langone Medical Center has long been a center for management of patients with cerebral vascular lesions.
 We provide anesthesia for patients with arteriovenous malformations, cerebral aneurysms, and, occasionally, carotid artery stenosis.

 Spine surgery represents another area of excellence.
 Besides the routine spinal discectomies, we also provide anesthesia for patients having more complicated spinal procedures.
 About 50% of these procedures involve intraoperative electrophysiologic monitoring.
-Patients with cervical spine disease require special devices for airway management (fiberoptic scope, intubating LMA, etc.).
+Patients with cervical spine disease require special techniques for airway management, including fiberoptic scope and intubating LMA.